canonical/mongo-single-kernel-library/docs/how-to/upgrade/major-version-upgrade.md

 ## Deploy MongoDB 7 cluster

-This first step is to upgrade from MongoDB 6 to a transition cluster on MongoDB 7.
+This first step towards migrating to MongoDB 8 is to upgrade to a transition cluster on MongoDB 7.

 ```{admonition} Safety precaution
     :class: warning